Ideas About Causes of Disease in Renaissance Britain (Edexcel GCSE History): Revision Note

 Examiner Tips and Tricks

-New Ideas and Discoveries in the Renaissance
+New ideas and discoveries in the Renaissance

 Alchemy

-• Alchemy is an early form of chemistry
+• An early form of chemistry

 • It originally focused on attempting to convert metal into gold